 Only USB connected robots are allowed in the pit area or on the practice fields.

 IMPORTANT: The pit area is located on a raised stage and is not easily accessible by people who have a difficult time with stairs.
-If a member of your group has an issue with walking up/down stairs, let us know by Friday Feb 7 and we will make appropriate adjustments.
+If a member of your group has an issue with walking up/down stairs, let us know by the Thursday before the event and we will make appropriate adjustments.